 Don't have a Meso account?

 Agavoideae is a subfamily of monocot flowering plants in the family Asparagaceae, order Asparagales.
-It has previously been treated as a separate family, Agavaceae.
+It was previously been treated as a separate family, Agavaceae, and by 2020, several sources had restored the taxonomic status of Agavaceae as an independent family.
 The group includes many well-known desert and dry-zone types, such as the agaves and yuccas (including the Joshua tree).
 About 640 species are placed in around 23 genera; they are widespread in the tropical, subtropical, and warm temperate regions of the world....read more on Wikipedia.

 There's also wisdom in how different civilizations used plants throughout the millenia.